VishaalD07/Advanced-Traffic-Volume-Estimation-with-Machine-Learning/Project Development Phase/TrafficTelligence/README.md

-# Model
+# Model.pkl
-we couldn't upload the model since it size is more than 200
+we couldn't upload the model.pkl since its size is more than 200 mb